DorsaRoh/the-fallen/README.md

-# the fallen.
+# the fallen_

-a letter to future humans. were we right?
+a letter to future humans, a speculative fiction short story.